eridien/vscode-function-separators/README.md

   - Capitalize: Capitalize each word in the function name.

-  - Uppercase: Convert entire function name to uppercase.
+  - Uppercase (default): Convert entire function name to uppercase.

 - *Jump Between Files:* Jump to the next file when passing the end of the current file instead of wrapping to the top of the current file.
+Default: false.

 ### Author: Mark Hahn (eridien)